-On Komodo National Park, the climate is tropical, hot all year-round with the muggy.
+On Komodo National Park, the climate is tropical, hot all year-round the muggy.
 The Rainy season is mostly coming from December to March and the dry season is coming from June to September.
 The fact is the climate is particularly changing all over Indonesia, so not all rainy or dry season is really coming.

-On Komodo National Park, there is plenty of sunshine in the dry season.
+At Komodo National Park, there is plenty of sunshine in the dry season.
 While in the rainy season the sun is shining in a few hours a day.
 It much happens from November to March.

 The sea in Komodo is warm enough to swim all year.
 The water temperature ranges from 270C, between July and September.
 And 290C between November and May.

 The sea from January to the middle of April is most rough.
 It can be affected by tropical cyclones formed on the Timor Sea.
-And then move to Southwest between Sunda Island and Australia.
+And then move to the Southwest between Sunda Island and Australia.

 The changing climate in Indonesia has a big impact on the tourism sector.
 It also has an effect on the Komodo National Park tourism activity.
-During the dry season, the National Park is coming light.
+During the dry season, the National Park is coming to light.

 In the rainy season, especially from October to March, there will not be so much activity.
 The windy, big wave is mostly happening between December to March.
 So if you plan to visit Komodo National Park, try not to plan during these months.